OCamlverse/ocamlverse.github.io/content/build_systems.md

     OPAM repository modified for native Windows usage (deprecated).

 * [esy](https://esy.sh/):
+    **NOTE**: as of 2025, it's not clear how well `esy` is maintained or will continue being maintained.
     An alternative tool for package management that draws on lessons learned from the JavaScript ecosystem.
     Its main advantages over OPAM are